RamanGodun/State-symmetric-blueprint-mono-repo/README.md

 ### Organizational Principles

-The monorepo's files structure follows an universal organizational principles applied consistently to apps and packages.
+The monorepo's files structure follows the universal organizational principles applied consistently to apps and packages.

 **Apps and packages share a consistent three-tier structure:**